Copyright 2006 Frank Andrews — Glass Home — Paul Ysart Catalogues Menu — Contact: Contact

 Since the 12th Century the silversmiths in the United Kingdom have been regulated and required to use a registered “hallmark” to identify where and when each piece was assayed — a test that certifies the purity of the silver.
 All the silver jewellery by Paul Ysart and Caithness jewellery bears a “hallmark letter” which defines the year of assaying.
 However, the earliest example in the catalogue is 1970.
 While this does not indicate the date of manufacture, it is highly unlikely that the two would differ by more than a few months.

-Caithness Glass outsourced the silversmithing, although CG, Caithness Glass, and CJ, Caithness Jewellery, are Caithness Glass’ own registered sponsor marks.
-Other sponsor’s marks seen are FG and on a silver box DJH.
+Caithness Glass outsourced the silversmithing, although CG, Caithness Glass, is Caithness Glass’ own registered sponsor marks.
+Other sponsor’s marks seen are CJ, Cox FG and on a silver box DJH.
 Assay office marks used were Birmingham, Edinburgh, London and Sheffield.
+See the end of this article for details on these marks.

 All pieces marked from 1968 to 1970 contain a stone by Paul Ysart who retired from Caithness in 1970.
 A few of his stones remained but were used up by 1973.
 From late 1970 to 1977 Peter Holmes took over making the jewellery and after 1977, other Caithness staff would have made the stones.
 Stones by Peter Holmes could appear as late as 1979.
 Unmarked pieces are not silver and were probably produced towards the end of the 1990’s — date not yet established.